danielscholl/edge-validate/README.md

         Notes
         ----------------
-        1. This is leveraging the AKS Plugins and only works in cloud AKS.
+        1. This is the coming new way of configuration for AKS with extenions.

 3. System Assigned Identity

     [Documentation]()

-        [ ] AKS Cloud
         [ ] ARC Enabled AKS

         Questions Raised